Modulation of Non-equilibrium Structures of Active Dipolar Particles by an External Field: Simulation and analysis details

 Simulations were performed on a system of $N = 10\,648$ dipolar ABPs in a cubic box of edge size $L^*$ with periodic boundary conditions (PBC) in all three spatial directions.
 We made sure to avoid significant interactions between periodic image by checking that the maximum magnitude of the dipolar potential $2\lambda/{r^*_{ij}}^3$ is much smaller than $10^{-3}$ at half-box length.
 A cut-off radius of $L^*/2$ was accordingly employed in the potential of Eq.~\eqref{eq:u_d} to ensure an efficient treatment of dipolar interactions.
 The pairwise steric interaction strength was set to $\epsilon^*$= 1, and the particle density to $\rho^*$= 0.02 (packing fraction $\Phi \approx 0.01$) to match the dilute conditions of Ref.~\cite{Kelidou}.
 The dipolar coupling strength $\lambda$, the active force $f^{a*}$ and the field coupling strength $\eta$ were varied in the ranges $1 \le \lambda \le 12.25$, $0 \leq f^{a*} \leq 300$, and $0 \leq \eta \leq 10$, respectively.

 Brownian dynamics simulations were carried out using the LAMMPS simulation package \cite{LAMMPS} to implement and integrate equations (\ref{eq:3.5}) and (\ref{eq:3.6}), using a time-step of $dt^* = 2 \times10^{-4}$.
 For each investigated value of dipolar coupling strength $\lambda$, the system was first equilibrated in the passive zero-field limit, \textit{i.e.}, $f^{a*}$= 0 and $\eta = 0$, where the initial configuration was that of randomly oriented particles located on a cubic lattice.
 Active systems were then equilibrated by restarting simulations from the equilibrated configuration of passive systems, setting $f^{a*}$ to the probed values while keeping $\eta = 0$.
 Finally, a homogeneous alignment field was applied along the $z$-direction of the equilibrated passive and active boxes by instantaneously varying $\eta$ from 0 to the investigated values.
 During equilibration runs, convergence of the total potential energy, as well as polarization when $\eta \neq 0$ were monitored to ensure the systems were equilibrated.
 Reaching a steady state typically took from $10^2 \tau$ to $10^5 \, \tau$, depending on the $\{\lambda, f^{a*}, \eta \}$ combination.
 Production runs were subsequently performed on the equilibrated systems to compute the relevant structural and dynamical properties, with typical length of $10^3 \tau$, unless otherwise stated.
+We verified that the WCA excluded-volume interactions remain sufficiently hard-core even at large active forces, preventing any significant interparticle overlap, as confirmed by the radial pair distribution function (see Appendix~\ref{ap:spatial_ordering}).